torresflo/Spriters-Resource-Downloader/README.md

 * [License](#license)

 ## Introduction

-Spriters-Resource-Downloader
-This repository contains a command line application to simply download all sprites and spritesheets of a given game from the website <a href="https://www.spriters-resource.com">Spriters Resource</a> (`https://www.spriters-resource.com"`).
+This repository contains a command line application to simply download all sprites and spritesheets of a given game from the website <a href="https://www.spriters-resource.com">Spriters Resource</a> (`https://www.spriters-resource.com`).

 ## Getting Started